 The Fountain, Church Road Stanmore, shown here in C1906 was only six years old, having just been rebuilt.
 The older original Fountain Inn is often shown in photos with the parish well in the forecourt.
 The fountain was demolished in 1969 (see top photo) to make way for a new development.
 The building that replaced it is still standing and is a mix of shops with residential flats above, aptly called 'Fountain House'.

 Sitting on the edge of Stanmore Marsh, a beer-seller had been at this spot since at least 1851, and the Green Man was so named in 1865.
 Seen here beside Honeypot Lane, this road way was an ancient track way from London to the north dating back to at least Roman times.
+The name Honeypot lane comes from the fact that because the road is near the Stanmore Marsh, at certain times of the year the road was so boggy it was like walking through honey.
 The Green Man was knocked down and rebuilt about the same time the trackway was turned into a dual carriageway in the early 1930's.
 The pub was demolished in 2004 to make way for a block of flats named Amber House.

 Now, not exactly in Stanmore but just a few metres over the border, this pub does need a mention because it was originally leased by the Stanmore brewery.